SettleMint

 Auto-execute behavior

-2. The correct secret is revealed
+2. The correct secret has been revealed.

 Timelock coordination